-Premio para la Utilización de las Tecnologías de la Información y la Comunicación (TIC) en la educación
+Premio UNESCO para la Utilización de las Tecnologías de la Información y la Comunicación en la educación

 Galardonados anteriores del Premio para la utilización de las TIC en la educación (en inglés)